Seattle-King County Medical Respite

 - Agreeable to admission and receiving care from Respite staff

-- Wheelchair or walker use
+- Wheelchair or walker use with independent mobility of at least 250 feet

 - Urinary incontinence with care management plan in place